uniflow-kt/uniflow-kt/doc/intro.md

 }
 ```

-Now you can test incoming states & events with `assertReceived`:
+Now we can test incoming states & events with `assertReceived`:

 ```kotlin
 @Test